Geraldine Grove: Life

 Grove died at her home in Wiltshire in 1926 from tuberculosis, which had been diagnosed twenty years before.
 At the end of her life, her writings were dominated by the lack of money.
 An inheritance arrived in 1924 but it was almost all consumed in debts.
 Thomas Hardy wrote a poem "concerning Agnes" after her death.
 Her husband survived her. and her son Gerald Grove later became the third baronet.

-Private life
+Family

-She married Walter John Grove and had five children.
+Agnes Geraldine Fox-Pitt married in 1882 Walter John Grove, son of Sir Thomas Grove, 1st Baronet.
+The match encountered much opposition from Sir Thomas, who had in mind Walter marrying an heiress.
+The couple had five children, three sons and two daughters.